 In-state tuition would be terminated if:

-- The veteran education benefits are transferred to another student.
+- The veteran education benefits are transferred to another student or the benefit expires.

 - The student transfers to an endowed college.

-- The student graduates from an undergraduate college and then matriculates into the College of Veterinary Medicine.
-At that time, the in-state tuition rate will be re-evaluated based on the student’s veteran education benefit eligibility.
+- The student graduates from an undergraduate college and then matriculates into any graduate or professional program.
+If the student matriculates into the College of Veterinary Medicine, the in-state tuition rate will be re-evaluated based on the student’s veteran education benefit eligibility.

 If you have general questions concerning veteran education benefits, please visit the VA's website.
 Contact a VA benefits counselor for a specific question about a current claim.